jekisaq/ScheduleNow/README.md

 The application combines two schedules: the one is main, the next often replaces previous schedule.

 All information about the college may be found in [site of NTGMK-college](http://ntgmk.ru).
+# Requirements
+* Java 8 installed on your PC